The Bill: Production details

 When filming The Bill, some outdoor scenes were re-enacted indoors with microphones surrounding the actors and the extra sounds being "dubbed" on later.
 Some of the more aggressive scenes were also filmed indoors either for dubbing or safety reasons.
 The sirens used in the series were added later in the dubbing suite as The Bill did not have permission to use them while on location.
-However, the police uniforms used in the series were genuine, again making The Bill unique amongst police dramas.
+However, the police uniforms used in the series were genuine, again making The Bill unique among police dramas.
 When the series ended, London's Metropolitan Police Service, after talks with the production company, bought 400 kilograms of police-related paraphernalia, including uniforms and body armour, to prevent them falling into the hands of criminals after the programme's production ceased.
 The Bill is unique amongst police dramas in that it takes a serial format, focusing on the work and lives of a single shift of police officers, rather than on one particular area of police work.
 Also unique is that The Bill adapted to this format after several series, whereas comparable series started with the serial format.

 Broadcast in the United Kingdom

 During its initial broadcast, The Bill was always shown on ITV.
 In 2009, STV, ITV's regional franchise in Central and Northern Scotland, opted out of broadcasting the series along with a number of other dramas, a decision that later became the subject of legal proceedings between STV and the main ITV network.
 The legal dispute was settled on 27 April 2011, with ITV receiving £18 million from STV.

 Aside from repeats of episodes on ITV3, which occurred on the original week of their broadcast, the show has regularly been repeated on other digital stations.
 Re-runs of the series began on 1 November 1992, when new digital channel UKTV Gold began broadcasting.
 The channel broadcast repeats of the series for nearly 16 years, until 6 October 2008, when the channel was given a revamp by the owners of the network.
 During the 16-year period, re-runs of the series covered every episode broadcast between 16 October 1984, and 8 March 2007.
 Episodes have also been broadcast on British drama channel Alibi until 23 December 2009.
 On 27 January 2010, UKTV relocated The Bill to its entertainment channel Watch.
 In July 2013, the show began broadcasting on Drama, starting with episodes from 1998.
 Drama planned to air every episode from the beginning in 2017, but after a few weeks, the channel jumped to series 14.
-Every series of The Bill was later added to the video-on-demand platform UKTV Play in 2024.
+Every series of The Bill was in January 2024 added to the video-on-demand platform UKTV Play, which in June 2024 was renamed U.

 Broadcast outside the UK

-The Bill has been broadcast in over 55 countries.
+The Bill has been broadcast in more than 55 countries.